 ICDD Assistant Director Tim Shaffer is offering students an opportunity to weigh in on the conduct of the presidential debates in a survey project with the National Institute for Civil Discourse.
 Surveys are being administered at each of the campus Debate Watch events, the final of which occurs this Wednesday, October 18 at 8:00pm in Leadership Studies Building, Room 127.
 Read more here.

 ICDD Project Coordinator Donna Schenck-Hamlin was interviewed for a K-State video on civility by Matthew Blomberg, News Specialist at the Division of Communications and Marketing.
 "Agreeing to Disagree" examines what civility means in the context of political discourse, and offers some tips for successfully talking, even with disagreement, about current issues.
 Read more here.

 University Partnership Leads to Community Conversation

 The Cats for Inclusion campaign, supported through the Staley School of Leadership Studies and the Kansas State University Black Student Union have formed a partnership to develop a public discussion and civic leadership training series.
-The first of three community conversations took place on September 3rd, with two more scheduled for October 2nd and 27th.
+The first of three community conversations took place on September 3rd, October 2nd, and 27th.
 Read more here.